studio-b12/goat/docs/book/src/project-structure/index.md

 `tests/` contains the actual integration tests grouped by features.
 These tests should always pass against the latest dev state, otherwise something might be broken.

-We use some user-secific parameters passed into the tests which are stored in different `*.toml` files in the `integrationtests/` directory.
-These should be specified in the projects `.gitignore` because every developer might have their own parameters like API keys or user credentials.
+We use some user-specific parameters passed into the tests which are stored in different `*.toml` files in the `integrationtests/` directory.
+These should be specified in the projects `.gitignore`, because every developer might have their own parameters like API keys or user credentials.
 You could also put a parameter file for automatic tests in there (like the `ci.toml` in our example) which is commited into the repository.
 The `params.toml.template` is a template file to base custom parameter files on.
 This is handy because the integration tests expect specific parameters to work with.
 An example `params.toml.template` could look as following.

 ```toml
 # The server instance to connect to.